 Advocacy groups are vocally pushing back against individual punishment for systemic failures.
 The Tacoma-Pierce County Coalition to End Homelessness spoke out against the Tacoma City Council’s proposal, calling instead for establishing enough shelter to meet immediate needs and creating permanent housing for all residents of Pierce County.

 Johnathan Hemphill, a member of the Lived Experience Coalition (a group of current or formerly homeless advocates whose representatives hold leadership roles on King County’s Regional Homelessness Authority), doesn’t think a criminal penalty will encourage more people to accept services.
-He voiced concerns to Auburn officials that while their city might consider the criminal penalty a worst-case scenario, the legislation might lead to further criminalization across the country of individuals experiencing homelessness, and other cities may take a less thoughtful approach.
+He voiced concerns to Auburn officials that while they might consider the criminal penalty a worst-case scenario, the legislation might lead to further criminalization of homelessnes across the country.
 “Please heavily consider the fact that the ordinance you’re proposing may have a domino effect and may cause other cities to propose similar legislation without the lens you have.”

-We cannot hope to truly help people experiencing homelessness if officials continue to implement policies that result in increased debt and lengthened criminal records, which ultimately serve as a barrier to accessing the services officials claim they are trying to provide.
+NCBF often sees people experiencing homelessness caught in the cycle of the criminal legal system, trapped between demands for payment they can’t possibly afford and the life-altering consequences of being unable to pay.
+We cannot hope to truly help people experiencing homelessness while criminalizing poverty—if city officials continue to implement policies that result in increased debt and lengthened criminal records, they will ultimately be putting up barriers to the services and solutions they claim they are trying to provide.